Antonio-Kim/fullstackopen2022/part7/blogapp/README.md

 ## 7.17: Navigation

-Implement a navigation menu for the application:
+Implement a navigation menu for the application

+## 7.20: Styles, step 1

+Improve the appearance of your application by applying one of the methods shown in the course material.

+## 7.21: Styles, step 2

+You can mark this exercise as finished if you use an hour or more for styling your application.